 That’s not to say that a similar campaign message wouldn’t work for you.
 But finding the right messaging involves getting the measure of your audience and finding what would work for them.Finding the right political messaging involves getting the measure of your audience and finding what would work for them.
 Click To Tweet

 The decision-making process of a voter is tied with their perception and desires.
-It is often not a logical path of judgment, rather guided by their impression of the candidate.
-Naturally, the campaign has to use that to create a candidate profile that appeals to the voter.
+It is often not a logical path of

-What does a good political campaign message imply?
+What makes a good political campaign message?